Top Five Practices to Look for in a Virtual-Training Provider

 1. Ample Experience

 Practice makes perfect.
 Look for a training provider who has years — better yet, decades — of experience in delivering vendor-authorized virtual training for dozens of different technologies.
 This type of virtual-training provider employs experienced instructors who are used to utilizing their virtual platform so will be well-versed in the unique challenges of keeping remote students engaged.
 And engagement is the key to success in virtual training.
+Download the ExitCertified whitepaper, “How to Ensure Maximum ROI on IT Initiatives with the Right Learning Partner" to discover how a learning partner can support you in all stages of planning, implementing, and enabling high-quality training that aligns business and IT initiatives.

 5 Ways iMVP Redefines Virtual Training